Renée Faure: Career

 In the 1990s, Renée Faure slowed down her activity, nevertheless appearing in À la vitesse d'un cheval au galop (1992) and L'inconnu dans la maison (1992), remake of the film directed by Henri Decoin in 1941, the year of her film debut.

 Personal life

-Faure married French actor Renaud Mary, in which they had a child.
-She later divorced him and later married director Christian-Jaque, who he directed her film debut.
-The couple worked together in three more times together in: The Bellman (1945), La Chartreuse de Parme (1948) and Adorables Créatures (1952) before divorcing in 1953.
+Faure married French actor Renaud Mary and they had one child.
+She later divorced him and later married director Christian-Jaque, who had directed her film debut.
+The couple worked together three more times in: The Bellman (1945), La Chartreuse de Parme (1948) and Adorables Créatures (1952) before divorcing in 1953.

 Death

-Faure died on May 2, 2005, in Clamart, France, at the age of 86.
+Faure died on 2 May 2005 in Clamart, France, at the age of 86.